 Because the Vail Valley has one of the highest costs of living in the nation, a person with a medical crisis can quickly find himself or herself in a dire financial situation.
 Through a comprehensive application process, the Vail Valley Charitable Fund awards direct-aid grants to people who live and/or primarily work in the Vail Valley who are in need due to medical crisis.
 Applications are reviewed and recipients are determined on a monthly basis by the VVCF Board of Directors.
-These one-time grants can be up to $5000, and may help an individual or family with medical or non-medical necessities.
+These one-time grants can be up to $7,500, and may help an individual or family with medical or non-medical necessities.
 Typically, the Board prefers to use the grants to pay identified bills directly, such as mortgages, utilities and medical expenses.

-- personal attempts at reducing/addressing their financial crisis;
+- personal attempts at reducing/addressing their financial crisis

-- length of residence in the valley;
+- length of residence in the valley

-- involvement in the community;
+- involvement in the community

-- employment history; and
+- employment history

-- severity of illness.
+- severity of illness